-Malawi, like most of Southern Africa, experienced British colonialism, which fundamentally altered and even destroyed a lot of its positive values.
+Malawi, like most of Southern Africa, experienced British colonialism, which fundamentally altered and even destroyed many positive values.
 Tolerance and respect for the otherness of the other, the hallmark of the ubuntu concept, was replaced by hatred and extreme fanaticism.
-There were no laws criminalising consensual same-sex acts before colonialism.
-Laws criminalising these acts were introduced by the colonialists.
-When the country finally gained independence in 1964, it adopted all the laws that were in force during colonialism, including the laws regarding 'unnatural acts'.
+There were no laws criminalising consensual same-sex acts before colonialism - these were introduced by the colonialists.
+When the country finally gained independence in 1964, it adopted all the laws that were in force during colonialism, including those regarding 'unnatural acts'.

-After independence, the expectation was that the country would speedily embrace democracy and guarantee rights and freedoms previously denied to Malawians.
+After independence, it was expected that the country would speedily embrace democracy and guarantee rights and freedoms previously denied to Malawians.
 Unfortunately, this did not happen.
-Instead the country went on to endure three more decades of a brutal dictatorship under a native regime remembered as much for widespread human rights violations as for strictly enforcing its 'four cornerstones' namely unity, loyalty, obedience and discipline.
+Instead, the country endured three more decades of a brutal dictatorship under a native regime remembered as much for widespread human rights violations as for strictly enforcing its 'four cornerstones', namely unity, loyalty, obedience and discipline.
 Failure to observe these cornerstones invited heavy-handed responses from the ruling party's notorious youth wing and the police force.
 It was during this time of dictatorship that most homosexuals went underground for fear of repression.
-The regime's insistence on the 'four cornerstones' coupled with the late former President Ngwazi Dr Hastings Kamuzu Banda's puritanical beliefs made it impossible to openly talk about sexuality, as sex education was generally banned or censored.
+The regime's insistence on the 'four cornerstones', coupled with the late former-President Ngwazi Dr Hastings Kamuzu Banda's puritanical beliefs, made it impossible to talk openly about sexuality, as sex education was generally banned or censored.